BE A BETTER LAWYER:

 I really want to learn Spanish.
 Can I study longer?

 Language learning requires ongoing active practice.
-If you wish to continue your studies but can’t move to Mexico, we offer online classes via Zoom with our experienced faculty.
-To learn more about our online classes, click here.
+All of our courses are offered in two back-to-back weekly sessions and we encourage you to register for both weeks.
+If you wish to continue your studies after your course but can’t move to Mexico, we offer online classes with our experienced faculty.
+Learn more about our online classes here.